murilobnt/foxer/tutorials/linux/start/readme.md

 ### [ZIP](https://github.com/murilobnt/gs2d_engine/archive/master.zip)

 You can click this section's name to download this project's ZIP.
-It will be the same as click the "Download ZIP" button as shown the screenshot :D.
+It will be the same as clicking the "Download ZIP" button as shown the screenshot :D.

 <p align="center"><img src="assets/ss1.png"></p>

 ### GIT clone

 You can get this repository by pulling it with GIT.
 This part of the tutorial will require you to go to the terminal.
 If you need help with it, this  [article](https://www.digitalocean.com/community/tutorials/basic-linux-navigation-and-file-management) may be able to help you with it.

 -   Install GIT, if you don't have it installed.